A Chance Meeting?

-Before we parted she stuck a bottle of seasoning in my hand and said, "Here!"
+Before we parted, she stuck a seasoning bottle in my hand and said, "Here!"
 I was delighted to see that it was some Louisiana Blackened Fish Seasoning made by her husband Chef Hans.

-So easy and yes, so good!
+So easy and, yes, so good!
 Very flavorful.
-I had taken out some frozen crawfish etouffee from the freezer, warmed it up and poured it over the fish.
+I had removed some frozen crawfish etouffee from the freezer, warmed it up, and poured it over the fish.
 Of course, that just added another depth of flavor.

 Later I used the same seasoning on some peeled shrimp that I had put on skewers.
 I grilled them over the stove on an oiled grill pan for about 3 minutes on each side.
 So yummy!